SimonLaub/NLP_JobTrend/README.md

 (Classification of (your) text into 4 newsgroups).

 - NLPJobClassifier.ipynb
-(Classification of jobs into groups IT or non-IT).
+(Classification of jobs into groups "IT" or "non-IT").
 Uses the datajobsposts.csv dataset
 (available elsewhere on Github/Kaggle).